Bamboo Grove

 Bamboo Is A Symbol of Strength

-Bamboo’s strength symbolizes the strength we need to have in our lives—the strength of our relationships to our God and the strength that should bind families together.
+Bamboo’s strength symbolizes the strength we need to have in our lives—the strength of our relationships with our God and the strength that should bind families together.

 “You can lean on a bamboo stick, but not on a rope.”